 Local Roots has partnered with a variety of institutions and businesses including the NYU Medical Cafe at Langone, among others.
 If your business is interested in working with Local Roots, feel free to reach out to us at firstname.lastname@example.org

 Who is the team behind Local Roots NYC?

-We’re a team of strong women (and one cool dude) with can-do attitude!
-For more info on us, check out our bios here [link].
+We’re a team of strong women (and two cool dudes) with can-do attitude!
+For more info on us, check out our bios here.